matthieugomez/EconPDEs.jl/README.md

 	This typically happens in consumption / saving models with borrowing constraint.
 Typically, the agent would like to consume but there is an exogeneous constraint on how low his wealth can be.
 In this case, manually specify the value of the first derivative to be such that the agent chooses to stay in the state space.
 See WangWangYang model or AchdouHanLasryLionsMoll in the example folder.

-If the boundary condition does not fall into one of these cases, one can specify particular values for the derivative at the boundaries using the `bc` option (see BoltonChenWang model in the example folder).
+	4. Fourth case.
+For more complicated models, the boundary condition may not fall into one of these cases.
+In this case, specify particular values for the derivative at the boundaries using the `bc` option (see BoltonChenWang model in the example folder).

 # Time Iteration
 To save PDEs with a time dimension, use `pdesolve(f, state, y0, ts)`  where `ts` is a vector of time and `y_0` is the solution at time `ts[1]`.
 See [ArbitrageHoldingCosts](https://github.com/matthieugomez/EconPDEs.jl/tree/master/examples/AssetPricing/ArbitrageHoldingCosts.jl) for an example.